utkarshpant/vector-db-handroll/README.md

 ## Concurrency & Data Races
-- Custom `ReadWriteLock` ensures thread/process safety.
+- Custom `ReadWriteLock` ensures safe data access/mutations.
 - Multiple readers, single writer model.
-- All service functions acquire the appropriate lock before accessing the vector store.
+- All service functions acquire the appropriate, __library-level lock__ before accessing/mutating data.
+- A _global_ lock on the _entire_ store is used __only when saving/loading snapshots to/from disk.__

 ## API & Service Layer
 - All CRUD and query logic is implemented in the `services/LibraryService.py` service layer.